contentstack/cli/packages/contentstack-config/README.md

-      --developer-hub=<value>  Custom host to set for Developer hub API --launch=<value>         Custom host to set for Launch API --personalize=<value>    Custom host to set for Personalize API --ui-host=<value>        Custom UI host to set for CLI, if this flag is added then cda, cma and name flags are required
+      --developer-hub=<value>  Custom host to set for Developer hub API --launch=<value>         Custom host to set for Launch API --personalize=<value>    Custom host to set for Personalize API --studio=<value>         Custom host to set for Studio API --ui-host=<value>        Custom UI host to set for CLI, if this flag is added then cda, cma and name flags are required